hardened-user/docker-collection/claude-code/README.md

 # Claude Code Docker Image

-A Docker image for running the Claude Code CLI in an isolated container based on Node.js (Alpine).
+A Docker image for running the Claude Code CLI in an isolated container based on Node.js (Alpine).</br>
 The process inside the container runs as a non-root user, while the current working directory and the `~/.claude` config are mounted from the host as volumes.